dylanljones/emtolib/README.md

-  element     Get information about the given element. get         Gets the given value from the *.dat files in the given... grep        Greps for a pattern in the *.prn files in the given... iter        Greps for the iteration number in the *.prn files in the
+  element     Get information about the given element. get         Gets the given value from the *.dat files in the given... grep        Greps for a pattern in the *.prn files in the given... hopfield    Extracts the Hopfield values from the *.prn files in the
               given...
+  iter        Greps for the iteration number in the *.prn files in the
+              given...
-  makefile    Generate a makefile for running all simulations in the given... set         Sets the given value in the *.dat files in the given... set-header  Sets the header of the *.dat files in the given directories. set_paths   Sets the given value in the *.dat files in the given...
+  running     Check how many slurm jobs are still running set         Sets the given value in the *.dat files in the given... set-header  Sets the header of the *.dat files in the given directories. set_paths   Sets the given value in the *.dat files in the given...